knetikmedia/knetikcloud-csharp-net20-client/docs/CampaignsChallengesApi.md

 <a name="getchallengetemplate"></a>
 # **GetChallengeTemplate**
-> ModelTemplateResource GetChallengeTemplate (string id)
+> TemplateResource GetChallengeTemplate (string id)

 Get a single challenge template